Yonkers, New York: Early settlements

 The indigenous Native American village of Nappeckamack was located near the Neperah stream (now the Saw Mill River, also known as Nepperhan Creek), which flowed into the Shatemuck (Hudson River).
 The land on which the city is built was once part of Colen Donck, a 24,000 acre Dutch land grant.
 It ran 12 mi north from the present-day Manhattan–Bronx border at Marble Hill, and from the Hudson River east to the Bronx River.

 Adriaen van der Donck (d.
 1655) built a saw mill near the confluence of Nepperhan Creek and the Hudson River.
-Near the site of Van der Donck's mill is the Philipse Manor Hall State Historic Site, a manor house owned by Dutch colonists.
-The historic house museum is also an archive.
+Near the site of Van der Donck's mill is the Philipse Manor Hall State Historic Site.
 The original structure was built by white workers and enslaved people for Frederick Philipse and his wife, Margaret Hardenbroeck de Vries, around 1682.
-Philipse was a wealthy Dutchman who, at his death, had amassed an estate which included present-day Yonkers and several other Hudson River towns.
+Philipse was a wealthy Dutchman who, at his death, had amassed an estate which included what is now New York's borough of the Bronx, the city of Yonkers, and much of southern Westchester County.
+By the mid-18th century, the Philipse family had one of the largest manors and slave-holdings in the colonial North.

 Philipse's great-grandson, Frederick Philipse III, was a prominent loyalist during the American Revolution who had economic and political ties to English businesspeople.
 Because of his political leanings, he fled to England.
-American colonists in New York State confiscated and sold all lands and property belonging to the Philipse family.
+The New York revolutionary government confiscated and sold all lands and property belonging to the Philipse family.
+Today, the Enslaved Africans' Raingarden on the Yonkers waterfront preserves the memory of victims of the slave trade in Yonkers and Westchester County.
+Both the Philipse Manor Hall and the Raingarden are tour stops on the African American Heritage Trail of Westchester County.
+The home of one of Philipse's tenant farmers, Sherwood House, is a museum operated by the Yonkers Historical Society.

 Gentrification and redlining

 Yonkers has undergone several changes to neighborhoods in an effort to revitalize the city, which has included gentrification.
 Changes were made to its waterfront, which included revitalizing its green space.

 Residents of the western area of downtown Yonkers opposed the Pierpointe, a condominium-complex development proposal that would build over 1,900 condominiums (including six 38-story towers), during the 1980s struggle against segregation.
 According to critics, the development would bring homelessness and gentrification to the area.

 Downtown gentrification has raised concerns that poorer residents might be forced out of the city.
 A Yonkers Arts Gallery painting, But It's Ours: The Redline Between Poverty and Wealth by Shanequa Benitez, illustrates the effects of gentrification on Yonkers.

 In an effort to combat redlining, the city announced the Yonkers Greenway: a $14 million rail trail along former railways such as the New York and Putnam Railroad.
 The 3.1 mi greenway will run from Van Cortlandt Park to Getty Square.
-Construction, expected to begin in spring 2024, is planned to be completed in 2026.
+Construction is planned to be completed in 2026.